|Get Atlanta BeltLine updates right in your inbox!|

 West End Trail

 Historic West End was originally called Whitehall, and later grew into Atlanta.
-From humble trolley stop and railroad beginnings, West End has grown into a vibrant community and is where the Atlanta BeltLine first became a reality.
+From humble trolley stop and railroad beginnings, West End is a vibrant community, and is where the Atlanta BeltLine first became a reality.

 First Trail on the Ground

 Opened in two phases, the first in October 2008 and the second in June 2010, the West End Trail was the first section of the 33-mile Atlanta BeltLine trail system to be built.
 It stretches 2.4 miles from Rose Circle Park on White Street, through Gordon White Park, and on to Westview Cemetery, seamlessly connecting several Southwest Atlanta neighborhoods, including historic West End, Mozley Park and Westview.
 It ties in (and overlaps with) the 3-mile Westside Trail and connects emerging retail and restaurant developments along the way.